 Hundreds of physicians throughout the state volunteer their time and expertise by serving as community faculty and mentors to students in the MD Program.
 In each of their four years of training, medical students have educational experiences with community faculty at hospitals and clinics throughout Wisconsin.

-Beginning in the fall of their first year, medical students at the UW School of Medicine and Public Health start to develop their doctor-patient communication skills as they learn to obtain a history from patients in clinics in Madison and surrounding counties.
+Medical students at the UW School of Medicine and Public Health start to develop their doctor-patient communication skills as they learn to obtain a history from patients in clinics in Madison and surrounding counties.
 They also develop physical examination skills at community sites in their first and second years.

 During the third year, medical students receive clinical training in rotations not only at Madison sites, but also in La Crosse, Marshfield, Milwaukee and other Wisconsin communities.

 Statewide partnerships are a hallmark of two of our programs that are addressing the need for physicians who practice in underserved rural and urban communities.
 Students in the Training in Urban Medicine and Public Health (TRIUMPH) program gain experience in hospitals and community clinics in the Milwaukee area, and students in the Wisconsin Academy for Rural Medicine (WARM) receive training through regional medical centers based in Green Bay, Marshfield and La Crosse.

 Some students pursue a Master of Public Health degree, working with public health practitioners during their one-year program with field experiences.

 Advocate Aurora Health is the 10th largest not-for-profit, integrated health care system in the United States, serving nearly 3 million patients each year.